Lighthouse CI Baseline Configuration

 Integrating Lighthouse CI requires a dedicated workflow step.
 Use ci.upload.serverBaseUrl to persist historical score tracking.
 This enables trend analysis across deployments.

-For SPAs, pass multiple endpoints via --collect.url flags.
-Lighthouse CI iterates through each route.
-It applies the same assertion matrix consistently.
+For SPAs, pass multiple endpoints via ci.collect.url array.
+Lighthouse CI iterates through each route, applying the same assertion matrix consistently.

 jobs: